pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 The next step is to modify wordpress configuration as we need.
 We will edit www.conf file so our fastcgi listens to all connections on port 9000.

+> TODO: check if need to ufw enable + vbox portforwarding?

 The principle is the same as in the previous guide, we will use the `sed` command to change some specific lines of the config default file.

 > **Path /etc/php8/php-fpm.d/ depends on the installed php version!!
 You can use a variable PHP_VERSION or make sure of the path and specify it**